abarrak/abarrak.github.io/_i18n/en/_posts/2016-6-25-elquoent-ruby.md

 <br>

-Putting all covered topics in action is what **Part (4)** concerned about.
-The subjects in this part are internal and external DSLs constructions, and publishing Gems (packages), along with a brief tour on some of Ruby's popular Implementations.
+Putting the discussed topics in action is what **Part (4)** is concerned about.
+The subjects in this part are internal and external DSLs constructions, and publishing Gems (packages), along with a brief tour of some of the popular runtime implementations of ruby.

 <br>